yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

 receiving a request to create a snapshot an instance should request a readview for the current commit operation.
-Although start of the snapshot generation should be postponed until this commit operation receives its quorum.
+Although start of the snapshot generation should be postponed until this commit operation receives its confirmation.
 In case operation is rolled back, the snapshot generation should be aborted and restarted using current transaction after rollback is complete.

 After snapshot is created the WAL should start from the first operation that follows the commit operation snapshot is generated for.
-That means WAL will contain quorum messages that refer to transactions that are not present in the WAL.
-Apparently, we have to allow this for the case quorum refers to a transaction with LSN less than the first entry in the WAL and only once.
+That means WAL will contain 'confirm' messages that refer to transactions that are not present in the WAL.
+Apparently, we have to allow this for the case 'confirm' refers to a transaction with LSN less than the first entry in the WAL.

-In case master appears unavailable a replica still have to be able to create snapshot.
-Replica can perform rollback for all transactions that are not confirmed and claim its lsn as the latest confirmed txn.
+In case master appears unavailable a replica still have to be able to create a snapshot.
+Replica can perform rollback for all transactions that are not confirmed and claim its LSN as the latest confirmed txn.
 Then it can create a snapshot in a regular way and start with blank xlog file.
 All rolled back transactions will appear through the regular replication in case master reappears later on.